documentationfor yFiles for HTML 3.0.0.1

 Custom row/column rendering

-Rows and columns of a table structure can have labels whose position is determined by label models.
-The following method defined in ITable can be used to add labels to IStripe instances:
+Rows and columns in a table structure can have labels whose positions are determined by label models.
+The following method, defined in ITable, can be used to add labels to IStripe instances:

 addLabel(owner: IStripe, text: string, layoutParameter: ILabelModelParameter, style: ILabelStyle, preferredSize: Size, tag: Object): ILabel